- Is Corn Safe for Babies?

 - Add water or breast milk and make a puree.
-Add more water for a runnier consistency
+Add more water if required to make a runny consistency puree.

 2. Sweet Corn Soup Recipe

-- Cook the other vegetables in a heavy bottom pan with a pinch of butter
+- Cook the other vegetables in a heavy bottom pan.

 3. Pumpkin and Cornmeal Porridge Recipe